The variety of equipment used in bikepacking races means that the range of equipment costs is large, but estimates for reasonable options are given.

-Costs incurred directly by doing a bikepacking race are covered on the Race & Training Costs page.
-In addition to those costs, there is also the cost of buying equipment.
-This cost is an indirect effect of doing bikepacking races because the equipment can be used outside of the race.
+Equipment costs are an indirect effect of doing bikepacking races because the equipment can be used outside of the race.
 For instance, a bike equipped for bikepacking is often an ideal bike to use for commuting, and so it could end up being a cost-saving investment rather than a direct cost of doing the race.
 It could also be used for many other races in the future.

-Several of the other sections of this website contain advice on how to choose the equipment that will work best for you (see Bike & Components and Accessories & Equipment).
+Several of the other sections of this website contain advice on how to choose the equipment that will work best for you (see the Bike & Bike Components and Bike Accessories pages).
 Even though spending a lot of money buying new equipment is normally not necessary, that is what many people end up doing, so this page supplements the other equipment pages by including ranges of prices that may be spent on each category.

 There is no need to spend a lot of money on equipment.
 Many people have done extremely well in bikepacking races using quite basic and low-cost equipment, much of which they already owned beforehand.
 Other people may already own all of the high-end gear that they need because they’ve previously done a lot of this style of cycling.
 Still others may own almost nothing appropriate and are basically starting from scratch.
 Hopefully this page will be useful to all of those people and everyone in between.